 Essential Oils for Histamine Balance

 Symptoms of an Exaggerated Histamine Response

-To that end, research reveals that heightened histamine levels may be behind some of the chronic symptoms experienced by those diagnosed with complex chronic conditions like Lyme Disease, Multiple Chemical Sensitivity, Food Sensitivities/Intolerance, Chronic Fatigue Syndrome, Dysautonomia, Autoimmune Disorders, Immune Dysfunction and mood related issues.
+To that end, research reveals that heightened histamine levels may be behind some of the chronic symptoms experienced by those diagnosed with complex chronic conditions like Lyme Disease, Multiple Chemical Sensitivity, Food Sensitivities/Intolerance, Chronic Fatigue Syndrome, Dysautonomia, Autoimmune Disorders, Immune Dysfunction, and mood-related issues.

 Exaggerated Histamine Response and Mood

 What’s more, animal studies have suggested that histamine may be implicated in anxiety disorders.
-One study showed that mice without mast cells had greater anxiety-like behavior than mice with normal mast cells But when mast cell activation was blocked, the researchers noticed an increase in anxiety-like behavior.
+One study showed that mice without mast cells had greater anxiety-like behavior than mice with normal mast cells.
+Still, when mast cell activation was blocked, the researchers noticed an increase in anxiety-like behavior.
 It appeared that a mast cell deficiency caused a reduction in the levels of histamine in the mice’ brains, which led the researchers to suggest that central mast cells are involved in the modulation of anxiety-like behavior.

+Essential Oils for Histamine Balance